Oliver Travel Trailers

 Molded Fiberglass RV

-The lower outer shell is first bolted to the aluminum frame.
-Some of the electrical wiring, all the plumbing lines, and the holding tanks are placed inside and the connections are made.
+The lower outer fiberglass shell is first bolted to the aluminum frame.
+Then, some of the electrical wiring, all the plumbing lines, and the holding tanks are placed inside, and the connections are made.

-Next the “inner bubble” is created by the bonding of the upper and lower inside shells.
-Inside the “bubble” created by these two shell are molded the seats, counters and cabinets.
+Next, the "inner bubble" is created by bonding the upper and lower inside shells.
+The seats, counters, and cabinets are molded inside the "bubble" created by these two shells.

-At this time, all appropriate holes are cut into the “bubble”, the cabinets are finished off with their lighted interiors and doors, more electrical wiring is added and connected and the “inner bubble” is lowered inside the waiting lower outer shell.
+All the necessary holes are precisely cut into the "bubble".
+The cabinets are then finished with their lighted interiors and doors, adding a touch of functionality and aesthetics.
+More electrical wiring is added and connected, ensuring the RV is ready for use.

 shell construction oliver travel trailers

-Plumbing connections are made in the kitchen and bath areas, wiring is connected to the lower areas and the upper outer shell is affixed to cap it all off.
-The series of pictures illustrates the process of producing each of the shell pieces.
+Plumbing connections are made in the kitchen and bath areas, wiring is connected to the lower regions, and the upper outer shell is affixed to cap it all off.
+The series of pictures illustrates the process of producing each shell piece.

 rv fiberglass shell construction

-For a superior finish you have to start with a clean and polished mold.
-Any imperfections in the mold will show up in the gelcoat.
-In the picture you can see that the finish is like a mirror.
+For a superior finish, we have to start with a clean and polished mold.
+Any imperfections in the mold will show up in the gel coat.
+In the picture, the finish is like a mirror.

 camper fiberglass shell